Topic:

 Actuation with positive logic '1' (High)

-=> The "Open Drain" output is non-conducting (= High impedance) in "Active" state and the supply voltage (passing by the pull-up resistor) is present at the ESCON's output pin.- Wiring example (1):
+=> ESCON's "Open Collector" output is conducting to GND (= low impedance) in "Active" state when no error state is present.
+The supply voltage at the ESCON's output pin is "Low" close to 0V in this case.- Wiring example (1):

 - Wiring example (1):